JonathanC13/python_ref/Structures/cbb0507082bb18ff7e4b-f8361f17012860422752496b9439fa2920db2c8e/The Technical Interview Cheat Sheet.md

 ####**summary**
 **binary tree**
-- Is a tree like data structure where every node has at most two children, left and right child.
-It is optimized for searching, insertion, and deletion if the tree remains balanced.
+- Is a  data structure where every node has at most two children, left and right child.
+It is optimized for (searching - only search tree?), insertion, and deletion if the tree remains balanced.

 **binary search tree**
-- Is a sorted tree with no duplicates that uses the node as a comparable key to choose which direction to keep searching, the left child is less than the parent and the right node is greater than the parent.
-Optimized for searching and sorting, assumed to remain balanced.
+- Is a sorted tree with no duplicates that uses the node as a comparable key to its children, the left child is less than the parent and the right node is greater than the parent.
+Optimized for searching and sorting, assuming it is balanced.
 Search Big O of O of log n.

 ####